integratedfordevelopers/integrated/README.md

 # IntegratedContentBundle #
-This bundle provides the document structure for Integrated
+This bundle provides the document structure for Integrated.

 ## Requirements ##
 * See the require section in the composer.json

 ## Features ##
 * Document structure
-* Base template for Integrated
+* Base templates for Integrated

 ## Documentation ##
 * [Integrated for Developers](http://integratedfordevelopers.com/ "Integrated for Developers")